The Together Fund - Funding for Inequalities In Communities Affected by COVID-19

 If you are interested in applying for Phase 3 funding, please complete the form below.

 SASP have received funding from Sport England to help keep people most affected during this pandemic physically active, or ready to get or resume activity.
-The Inequalities Funding aims to support targeted groups across Somerset.
+The Together Funding aims to support targeted groups across Somerset.

 Data from the Sport England commissioned physical activity attitudes and behaviours survey during COVID-19 is highlighting widening gaps in the activity levels across existing priority audiences.
 These groups are: